Habitability of G-type main-sequence star systems: Kepler-22b

 Kepler-22b is at a distance of 600 light-years, in the Cygnus constellation.
 It completes one orbit around its G5V-type star every 290 days.
 Its radius is 2.35 R⊕ and its estimated mass, for an Earth-like density, would be 20.36 M⊕.
-If the planet's atmosphere and albedo were similar to Earth's, its surface temperature would be around 22 ℃.
+If the planet's atmosphere and albedo were similar to Earth's, its surface temperature would be around 22 °C.

 It was the first exoplanet found by the Kepler telescope belonging to the habitability zone of its star.
 Because of its size, considering the limit established by Courtney Dressing's team, its probability to be a mini-Neptune is very high.

+82 G. Eridani d

+In October 2024, the existence of a temperate 6.4-Earth mass planet orbiting the G-type star HD 20794 (at 19.7 light-years away) was confirmed.
+This planet orbits partially exterior to the circumstellar habitable zone.